Traditional German Costumes: Introduction

 Bundhosen

-Another version of these breeches is bundhosen.
+Another one of Traditional German Costumes version of these breeches is bundhosen.
 The difference between lederhosen and bundhosen is the length of the breeches.
 Lederhosen was as long as regular pants while bundhosen stopped right below the knees.

 They were more convenient to men who required more physical day-to-day movement as it was easier to bend in them.